 The garden surrounding the Dolmabahçe palace is also a real treat.
 Icons are the clock tower and the impressive gates.

 The Topkapi Palace is now a museum and consists of two parts.
 The 4 areas of the palace grounds and the haram.
 I loved the haram and only for this treasury, it was worth the visit.

 The rest of the palace is massive with hundreds of rooms and spaces.
 In all fairness, I didn’t really like all the rooms.
 A tad dark and very much run down, they didn’t appeal much to me.

 They do give a good glimpse of life under the sultans though.
 I especially enjoyed the different courtyards and the gardens.

 I can see why the sultan and his crew wanted to live here.
 It feels like a city within a city, without the massive crowds.
 Overlooking the Bosporus, you are very much part of Istanbul but it is very peaceful and tranquil inside the walls. (minus the hordes of tourists that is).

 I visited the Topkapi palace on my own, without a tour guide or audio guide.
-It might had been more interesting with a guide, but now I had time to enjoy the grounds of the palace and because I arrived at 9 am sharp, I had the whole haram for myself for a good hour.
+It might have been more interesting with a guide, but now I had time to enjoy the grounds of the palace and because I arrived at 9 am sharp, I had the whole haram to myself for a good hour.
 Try to achieve that with a tour group!